Gentoo-Bionic: We Can Rebuild Him. Better. Stronger. Faster. - Christopher Friedt, Research In Motion

 Audience: this project is currently targeted at embedded developers.
 Goals: layman(8) overlay, eventual upstream Portage inclusion, supporting Bionic "JellyBean" as a Gentoo ELIBC.
 Feature Requests: pthread cancellation, glibc-like /bin/linker behaviour so ldd works.
 Self-hosting compiler (clang?), more crypt algorithms, stabilization of mÃ¤k & integration to portage as an eclass & ebuild.

 Currently, Christopher Friedt is a VPN Framework Developer at RIM.
-After 14 years hacking with Linux, it's a step in a different direction.
+After 15 years hacking with Linux, it's a step in a different direction.
 Prior, his titles ranged from Consultant to BSP Architect.
 Chris' spent 7 years doing industrial radio, mobile, and embedded imaging.
 He has developed Linux on ARM since v4T, and has used Gentoo, Ängström, and Android to provide BSPs for a pile of devices and platforms.
-He occasionally makes ripples in the ponds of #gentoo-embedded, #pandaboard, and...
+He occasionally makes ripples in...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!

 Remove this from your schedule?

 You may not be able to get back in if this is full.